Access Period: 30 days

 Turbocharging is already a key part of heavy duty diesel engine technology.
 However, the need to meet emissions regulations is rapidly driving the use of turbo diesel and turbo gasoline engines for passenger vehicles.
 Turbocharged diesel engines improve the fuel economy of baseline gasoline engine powered passenger vehicles by 30-50%.
 Turbocharging is critical for diesel engine performance and for emissions control through a well designed exhaust gas recirculation (EGR) system.
 In gasoline engines, turbocharging enables downsizing which improves fuel economy by 5-20%.

 This course will explore turbocharging for gasoline and diesel (heavy and light duty) engines, including the fundamentals of turbocharging, design features, performance measures, and matching and selection criteria.
 It will discuss the interaction between turbocharging and engine systems and the impact on performance, fuel economy and emissions.
 Developments in turbocharging technology such as variable geometry mechanisms, two-stage and sequential (series & parallel) turbocharging, EGR including low pressure loop, high pressure loop and mixed mode systems and novel turbocharging systems will be described using figures and data.

 This course will be beneficial to powertrain development engineers, component development engineers, engineering managers, product planners, service engineers, and those developing product strategy.
 Heavy duty diesel engine development engineers may find the course helpful by increasing their knowledge of turbocharging and EGR systems.

-To get the most out of this webinar, you should have a familiarity with automotive engines.
+To get the most out of this course, you should have a familiarity with automotive engines.
 A Bachelor's degree in Engineering is desirable.